 University Business, Operations and Engagements

 All campus operations (e.g., in-person classes, facilities, services) must be approved by the Emergency Operation Center (EOC) and follow strict public health and university guidelines, as outlined on the Facilities Management and Development website.
-All other university functions (meetings, events, tours and planned gatherings of any size and location) should be virtual.

 For a complete list of campus departments and services, please visit the Coronavirus website.